helmetjs/helmetjs.github.io/docs/hpkp/index.md

 Your browser will store those for 60 days.
 If the public keys are ever mismatched with those SHA-256 hashes, your browser will assume things aren't correct.

+Note that Chrome no longer supports this header; it is simply ignored.

 Read more:

 - [Specification](https://timtaubert.de/blog/2014/10/http-public-key-pinning-explained/)